FortiShield/pr-assistant/docs/docs/usage-guide/additional_configurations.md

 ## Extra instructions

-All PR-Agent tools have a parameter called `extra_instructions`, that enables to add free-text extra instructions.
+All PR-Assistant tools have a parameter called `extra_instructions`, that enables to add free-text extra instructions.
 Example usage:
 ```
 /update_changelog --pr_update_changelog.extra_instructions="Make sure to update also the version ..."
 ```

 ## Working with large PRs

-The default mode of CodiumAI is to have a single call per tool, using GPT-4, which has a token limit of 8000 tokens.
+The default mode of KhulnaSoft is to have a single call per tool, using GPT-4, which has a token limit of 8000 tokens.
 This mode provides a very good speed-quality-cost tradeoff, and can handle most PRs successfully.
 When the PR is above the token limit, it employs a [PR Compression strategy](../core-abilities/index.md).

 However, for very large PRs, or in case you want to emphasize quality over speed and cost, there are two possible solutions:
-1) [Use a model](https://codium-ai.github.io/Docs-PR-Agent/usage-guide/#changing-a-model) with larger context, like GPT-32K, or claude-100K.
+1) [Use a model](https://khulnasoft.github.io/Docs-PR-Assistant/usage-guide/#changing-a-model) with larger context, like GPT-32K, or claude-100K.
 This solution will be applicable for all the tools.
-2) For the `/improve` tool, there is an ['extended' mode](https://codium-ai.github.io/Docs-PR-Agent/tools/#improve) (`/improve --extended`), which divides the PR to chunks, and processes each chunk separately.
+2) For the `/improve` tool, there is an ['extended' mode](https://khulnasoft.github.io/Docs-PR-Assistant/tools/#improve) (`/improve --extended`), which divides the PR to chunks, and processes each chunk separately.
 With this mode, regardless of the model, no compression will be done (but for large PRs, multiple model calls may occur)

 ## Changing a model

-See [here](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/algo/__init__.py) for the list of available models.
+See [here](https://github.com/khulnasoft/pr-assistant/blob/main/pr_assistant/algo/__init__.py) for the list of available models.
-To use a different model than the default (GPT-4), you need to edit [configuration file](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/configuration.toml#L2).
+To use a different model than the default (GPT-4), you need to edit [configuration file](https://github.com/khulnasoft/pr-assistant/blob/main/pr_assistant/settings/configuration.toml#L2).
 For models and environments not from OPENAI, you might need to provide additional keys and other parameters.
 See below for instructions.

 ### Azure